darth-cy/Snake/README.md

 # Snake #
 This is the classical snake game developed using DOM div elements and CSS3 class toggle.
 It functions with keypress events and has intuitive controls.
+**THIS GAME ENABLES SNAKE WRAPPING!
+HIGHSCORE REACHEABLE IN SECONDS!**

 ### Sample Screenshot ###
 ![snake]